venkat1702/hashnode-backup/cmb7w79z3000609jobjgbb6yi.md

 > **Based on the example above, think about how encryption can help in your own use case, and explore end-to-end encryption further to build on the idea.**

+## Security Isn’t Set-and-Forget

+Security is always evolving—and so are the attacks.
+Make it a habit to check the [OWASP Top 10 every year.](https://owasp.org/www-project-top-ten/) It’s a solid way to stay informed, keep your code safe, and avoid nasty surprises.
+Your future self (and your users) will thank you.

+---

 ## Quick Recap

 * Sanitize all user input.